01bbae/NLPPartofSpeech/Paper.md

 ### RDRPOSTagger

-This paper was written in 2014 by faculty at Vietnam National University, Hanoi and provides some improvements to Brill's work.
+This paper[^4] was written in 2014 by faculty at Vietnam National University, Hanoi and provides some improvements to Brill's work.

 One area that the Brill tagger has trouble is managing the multitude of rules and their interactions with one another.
 When you have hundreds of rules, you can't really know which ones affect different rules, so there is this dependency problem that needs to be solved.
 RDRPOSTagger uses a Single Classification Ripple Down Rules (SCRDR) tree, which is a way of controlling how different rules affect other rules by organizing them into a tree like structure.